 Pigs are incredibly communicative and have different noises for different needs.
 For example, pigs will bark when they are either excited or startled, squeal when they are complaining, and huff upon meeting other animals or humans.
 By learning these sounds, you can learn what your pig wants and how they're feeling at all times.

 How can I locate a veterinarian for my miniature piglet?

-It can be difficult to located a veterinarian for mini pigs, primarily because you must find a large animal vet.
+It can be difficult to locate a veterinarian for mini pigs, primarily because you must find a large animal vet.
 Through a quick Google search, you can find appropriate veterinarians in your area that will care for your pet properly.